opanel-mc/opanel/CONTRIBUTING.md

 - Folder `frontend` stores the sourcecode of the frontend app.
 The frontend is developed with [Next.js](https://nextjs.org) and [Shadcn UI](https://ui.shadcn.com).
 - Folder `core` is the core of the whole project, containing a bunch of core logics and features, such as web server and backend API.
 - Folders that starts with `fabric-` are implementations of Fabric mods for different Minecraft versions.
+- Folders that starts with `forge-` are implementations of Forge mods for different Minecraft versions.
-- Folders that starts with `spigot-` are implementations of Spigot plugins for different Minecraft versions.
+- Folders that starts with `spigot-` are implementations of Bukkit plugins for different Minecraft versions.

 As soon as the initialization of the plugin / mod, the program will start a web server on the specified port (default `3000`), which contains the frontend app and the backend API.